Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/writing-scripts.md

     SampleID = "DW-NP-48-16"
     SampleWeightLbs = 6.89
     SampleRockType = "Mica schist"
-    print("Sample", SampleID, "is a", SampleWeightLbs, "pound chunk of", SampleRockType, ".")
+    print("Sample", SampleID, "is a", SampleWeightLbs, "pound chunk of", SampleRockType)
     ```
 Save your changes.
 5. Once again, go back to the IPython interpreter and use the `%run` magic command to run the modified script.

     ```python
     >>> %run sampleinfo.py
-    Sample DW-NP-48-16 is a 6.89 pound chunk of Mica schist.
+    Sample DW-NP-48-16 is a 6.89 pound chunk of Mica schist
     ```

 ## General format